 - 1. This Annex applies when s.85 Legal Aid, Sentencing and Punishment of Offenders Act 2012 comes into force and the magistrates' court has the power to impose a maximum fine of any amount. - 2.
-An authorised DJ (MC) must deal with any allocation decision, trial and sentencing hearing in the following types of cases which are triable either way: - a) Cases involving death or significant, life changing injury or a high risk of death or significant, life-changing injury;
+An authorised DJ (MC) must deal with any allocation decision, trial and sentencing hearing in the following types of cases which are triable either way:

-(3) Section 24(1) of the Magistrates Court Act 1980
+(9) Section 24(1) of the Magistrates Court Act 1980

-- b) Cases involving substantial environmental damage or polluting material of a dangerous nature; - c) Cases where major adverse effect on human health or quality of life, animal health or flora has resulted; - d) Cases where major costs through clean up, site restoration or animal rehabilitation have been incurred; - e) Cases where the defendant corporation has a turnover in excess of £10 million but does not exceed £250 million, and has acted in a deliberate, reckless or negligent manner; - f) Cases where the defendant corporation has a turnover in excess of £250 million; - g) Cases where the court will be expected to analyse complex company accounts; - h) High profile cases or ones of an exceptionally sensitive nature. - 3.
+- a) Cases involving death or significant, life changing injury or a high risk of death or significant, life-changing injury; - b) Cases involving substantial environmental damage or polluting material of a dangerous nature; - c) Cases where major adverse effect on human health or quality of life, animal health or flora has resulted; - d) Cases where major costs through clean up, site restoration or animal rehabilitation have been incurred; - e) Cases where the defendant corporation has a turnover in excess of £10 million but does not exceed £250 million, and has acted in a deliberate, reckless or negligent manner; - f) Cases where the defendant corporation has a turnover in excess of £250 million; - g) Cases where the court will be expected to analyse complex company accounts; - h) High profile cases or ones of an exceptionally sensitive nature. - 3.
 The prosecution agency must notify the justices' clerk where practicable of any case of the type mentioned in paragraph 2 of this Annex, no less than 7 days before the first hearing to ensure that an authorised DJ (MC) is available at the first hearing. - 4.
-The justices' clerk shall contact the Office of the Chief Magistrate to ensure that an authorised DJ (MC) can be assigned to deal with such a case if there is not such a person available in the courthouse.
-The justices' clerk shall also notify a Presiding Judge of the Circuit that such a case has been listed. - 5.
+The justices' clerk shall contact the Office of the Chief Magistrate to ensure that an authorised DJ (MC) can be assigned to deal with such a case if there is not such a person available in the courthouse. - 5.
 Where an authorised DJ (MC) is not appointed at the first hearing the court shall adjourn the case.
-The court shall ask the accused for an indication of his plea, but shall not allocate the case nor, if the accused indicates a guilty plea, sentence him, commit him for sentence, ask for a pre sentence report or give any indication as to likely sentence that will be imposed.
-The justices' clerk shall ensure an authorised DJ (MC) is appointed for the following hearing and notify the Presiding Judge of the Circuit that the case has been listed. - 6.
+The court shall ask the accused for an indication of his plea, but shall not allocate the case nor, if the accused indicates a guilty plea, sentence him, commit him for sentence, ask for a pre-sentence report or give any indication as to likely sentence that will be imposed.
+The justices' clerk shall ensure an authorised DJ (MC) is appointed for the following hearing. - 6.
 When dealing with sentence, section 3 of the Powers of Criminal Courts (Sentence) Act 2000 can be invoked where, despite the magistrates' court having maximum fine powers available to it, the offence or combination of offences make it so serious that the Crown Court should deal with it as though the person had been convicted on indictment. - 7.
 An authorised DJ (MC) should consider allocating the case to the Crown Court or committing the accused for sentence.

-CPD XIII Annex 4
+Annex 4 Case management of terrorism cases CPD XIII Annex 4